 While on mandatory military service in Florence, he found himself cooking in the officers’ canteen.
 After completing his service, he went on to work at Baglioni, a five-star hotel in Florence.
 He also worked under the city’s premier caterer, Ciabatti.

-Francesco came to America in 2002 to open L’Orcio restaurant excited to share the wealth of culinary tradition from his native country.
-Regional Italian recipes prepared with the best ingredients available are his inspiration.
-Pastas are handmade daily along with homemade breads and desserts from scratch.
-His kitchen is a place where food is crafted not assembled!
+In 2002, Francesco came to America to open L’Orcio, excited to share the culinary tradition from his country.
+His inspirations are the regional Italian recipes.
+At L’Orcio, pastas, breads, and desserts are handmade daily from scratch.
+Francesco wants his kitchen to be a place where food is crafted, not assembled.